Articles

 Lang leve de blasfemie, Trouw, 14 January 2012

-The Skeptical Canon, part 2, Skeptical Inquirer, 14 September 2011
+The Skeptical Canon, part 2, Skeptical Inquirer online, 14 September 2011

 United Nations affirms human right to blaspheme, Religion Dispatches, 11 August 2011